XenGi/darling/README.md

 pipsi install gerbolyze
 ```

-I already created the template with `gerbolyze render bottom . preview.png` and added the artwork to the correct places.
+I already created the template with `gerbolyze render bottom gerber preview.png` and added the artwork to the correct places.
 To add the results to the gerber files use:

 ```
-gerbolyze vectorize bottom . gerber_art preview_002.png
+gerbolyze vectorize bottom gerber gerber_art preview_002.png
 ```

 This will create the needed gerber files including the artwork in a directory call `gerber_art`.